Boolean263/home-directory/README.md

 A lot of people do that, and they add each and every file they want committed to their .gitignore file.
 I don't do that either.
 I use `git add -f` to add files I want to track, and once that's done, git informs me when those files have been changed.

+## Default Branch

+The perceptive among you will have noticed that the default branch of this repo on GitHub is called "home", not the usual "master".
+That's on purpose.
+My bash prompt shows the current git branch of the current repo, so this trick lets me know quickly when I'm in some other repo I've checked out into a subdirectory of my home directory, or not.

 ## That's It

 No, really.